stablekernel/aqueduct/docs/docs/db/modeling_data.md

 In addition to attributes, managed objects may also have properties that are other managed objects or collections of managed objects.
 These types of properties are called *relationships*.
 For example, in a social network application, a user may have many posts that they have created.
 A user, then, should have a property that is a list of posts.
 This is called a 'has-many' relationship, because a user can have many posts.

 A user might also have a job, so the user type should also have a property that references their job.
-This is called a 'has-one' relationship, because a user can only ever have one job at a time (... work with me here).
+This is called a 'has-one' relationship, because a user can only ever have one job at a time.

-These relationships are also properties declared in a persistent type.
+Relationships are also properties declared in a persistent type.
 In the above examples, a user would look like this:

 ```dart
 class User extends ManagedObject<_User> implements _User {}